the-events-calendar/tribe-common/readme.txt

 = [TBD] TBD =

+* Feature - Add entry points through filters to be able to add content after the opening html tag or before the closing html tag.
+[TCMN-65]
 * Tweak - Extended support for namespaced classes in the Autoloader.
 * Tweak - Normalize namespaced prefixes with trailing backslash when registering them in the Autoloader.
 [VE-14]